 # Order Download

-Order fields in Shopify are mapped in HotWax Commerce as follows:
+Order fields from Shopify map to HotWax Commerce as follows:

 | Order in Shopify | Order in HotWax Commerce |